LiM-YOLO: Less is More with Pyramid Level Shift for Ship Detection in Optical Remote Sensing: Abstract

 \section{Abstract}

-Applying general-purpose object detectors to ship detection in satellite imagery presents significant challenges due to the extreme scale disparity and morphological anisotropy of maritime targets.
-Standard architectures utilizing stride-32 (P5) layers often fail to resolve narrow vessels, resulting in spatial feature dilution.
-In this work, we propose LiM-YOLO, a specialized detector designed to resolve these domain-specific conflicts.
-Based on a statistical analysis of ship scales, we introduce a Pyramid Level Shift Strategy that reconfigures the detection head to P2-P4.
-This shift ensures compliance with Nyquist sampling criteria for small objects while eliminating the computational redundancy of deep layers.
-To further enhance training stability on high-resolution inputs, we incorporate a Group Normalized Convolutional Block for Linear Projection (GN-CBLinear), which mitigates gradient volatility in micro-batch settings.
-Validated on SODA-A, DOTA-v1.5, FAIR1M-v2.0, and ShipRSImageNet-V1, LiM-YOLO demonstrates superior detection accuracy and efficiency compared to state-of-the-art models.
+General-purpose object detectors face fundamental structural limitations when applied to ship detection in satellite imagery, where the ship scale distribution is concentrated at small sizes and high aspect ratios.
+In conventional You Only Look Once architectures, the deepest feature pyramid level (stride 32) compresses narrow vessels into sub-pixel representations, causing severe spatial feature dilution and compromising accurate ship boundary regression.
+We propose Less is More YOLO, a streamlined detector built upon the extra-large variant of YOLOv9, to address these domain-specific structural conflicts.
+From a statistical analysis of ship scale distributions across four major benchmarks (SODA-A, DOTA-v1.5, FAIR1M-v2.0, and ShipRSImageNet), we introduce a Pyramid Level Shift Strategy that shifts the detection head from strides 8, 16, and 32 to strides 4, 8, and 16.
+This shift satisfies a spatial representability condition derived from the Nyquist--Shannon principle for the narrowest targets, while eliminating the computational redundancy of the deepest pyramid level.
+To further stabilize training on high-resolution satellite inputs, we incorporate a group-normalized composite-backbone projection module, mitigating gradient instability in memory-constrained micro-batch regimes.
+Validated on these four datasets, our detector attains an mAP\textsubscript{50:95} of 0.600 with only 21.16 million parameters, a 64.1\% reduction from the extra-large YOLOv9 baseline (58.99 million).
+Despite this compact size, our model surpasses state-of-the-art detectors up to three times larger, validating that a well-targeted pyramid level shift achieves a ``Less is More'' balance between accuracy and efficiency.
 The code is available at \url{https://github.com/egshkim/LiM-YOLO}.